 Aja Beckham reports for DCist, a digital publication that covers the District of Columbia and the people who live there rather than the federal government.
 She covers minority communities east of the Anacostia River.
 A graduate of the University of Illinois Champaign-Urbana with a degree in social work, Beckham has been a journalist in Chicago for the last three years as the Economic Justice Reporter for Free Spirit Media, which provides teens and young adults in communities of color with hands-on media production experience.
 She has also been an Early Career Journalist with City Bureau, a non-profit civic media platform on Chicago’s South Side.
 She was also an assistant to the CEO of the National Urban League.
 She was chosen for a State Department exchange student program in Indonesia and has also studied in China and Thailand.

-Beat: Photojournalism involving minority communities in Wards 7 and 8 in D.C.
+Beat: Covering minority and underrepresented communities in Wards 7 and 8 in D.C.

 News coverage gaps are particularly pronounced in parts of D.C. east of the Anacostia River, where Ward 7 has a poverty rate of 27 percent and Ward 8 is about 36 percent.
 Such numbers are often the focus of the limited coverage that these communities receive.
 But these neighborhoods are also home to a vibrant arts community, early stages of gentrification, most of the city's low-income housing, the Frederick Douglass house, and much more that routinely goes undercovered.
 This Reporter helps change that by developing an East of the River beat.
 Coverage includes a mix of enterprise reporting, features, and profiles, alongside coverage of community events, political developments, and other daily news.
 The role has a heavy community engagement emphasis, with regular office hours and in-person events.
 We believe it's important that this journalists is a person of color.
 Even more ideal is if they already live in the community they cover.